oracle/node-oracledb/doc/api.md

 ```

 The number of currently active connections in the connection pool
-i.e.  the number of connections currently checked-out using
+i.e. the number of connections currently "checked out" using
 `getConnection()`.

 #### <a name="proppoolconnectionsopen"></a> 6.1.2 connectionsOpen